Bruce Golding: Prime minister

 Golding, as leader of the Jamaica Labour Party, became prime minister, following his party's slim victory in the 3 September 2007 general election and Prime Minister Portia Simpson-Miller's concession of defeat two days later.
 The JLP defeated the People's National Party by a narrow margin of 32 seats to 28, with a turnout of 61.46%.
 This election ended 18 years of PNP rule, and Golding became the new prime minister.

 Golding was sworn in by the Governor-General of Jamaica on 11 September 2007.
 Golding was the nation's eighth prime minister since independence.

-In April 2011, Bruce Golding said that Jamaica should break its ties with the British monarchy and become a republic.
+In April 2011, Golding said that Jamaica should break its ties with the British monarchy and become a republic.
 Speaking during a budget debate, Golding said that "transforming Jamaica from a monarchical to a republican state means no disrespect, and must not be interpreted this way".